 You might want to start by practicing using camera modes other than the automatic setting first.
-The camera will not help you learn anything if it makes all of the decisions for you.
-In all of photography, they are the three most critical settings to understand and use.
-ISO, aperture and shutter speed, focus on that and you will be on the right track.
+The camera will not help you learn anything if it makes all the decisions for you.
+In all photography, they are the three most critical settings to understand and use.
+ISO, aperture and shutter speed, focus on that, and you will be on the right track.

-But do no forget the manual focus, where you are the one making the decisions, it will be used not just to shoot in places where you do not have great light available to help the auto focus, but it will also help you to understand what proper focus is and how to achieve it.
+But do not forget the manual focus, where you are the one making the decisions, it will be used not just to shoot in places where you do not have great light available to help the autofocus, but it will also help you to understand what proper focus is and how to achieve it.

 Last but not least, shoot in RAW if you intend to edit your photographs or believe there is a chance you will do so.
 In-camera, JPEGs appear nice, but post-processing options are limited.
 Take both RAW and JPEG images, and save the RAWs for later.

-Some camera have beautiful JPEGs files out of the camera, but you will have to make sure that all you settings, more importantly your white balance, are perfect.
-In any case shoot a version of on a RAW format to have more flexibility in future edits.
+Some camera have beautiful JPEGs files out of the camera, but you will have to make sure that all your settings, more importantly your white balance, are perfect.
+In any case, shoot a version of on a RAW format to have more flexibility in future edits.

 Highlights shouldn’t be overexposed